Okangurr/ceng442-assignment1--GALA-/README.md

 | Snowball Stemming | Applies the Turkish Snowball Stemmer, adapted for Azerbaijani morphology to unify word variants. |
 | Strict Filter | Keeps only valid Azerbaijani alphabet tokens and special placeholders (`<NUM>`, `URL`, `EMAIL`,`PHONE`,`USER`,`EMO_POS/EMO_NEG` `RATING_POS/NEG`, `STARS_\d_5`, `PRICE`). |

+>What we actually struggled with here was finding a lemmatizer specific to the Azerbaijani language for our project.
+We did find Stanza, but we would have needed to install dependencies like PyTorch for the project.
+Since this would increase both the project overhead and the submission (deployment) overhead, we tried stemming instead, for the sake of learning the process.

+This was actually a good experience for us, as we saw the difficulties of stemming.
+Since Azerbaijani, like Turkish, is an agglutinative (suffix-based) language, we used a stemmer from the Turkish SnowballStemmer.
+However, we frankly noticed that the stemmer struggled to identify the roots of some words.

+Of course, it was still working better than before.
+Previously, "yaxşıdır" (is good) and "yaxşı" (good) were treated as different tokens and were perceived as having different semantic meanings, making it difficult for the model to place them closely in the vector space.
+But now, by applying stemming, we have managed to mitigate these problems, at least on the model's side.

 > We perform the cleaning of empty data (null, whitespace-only) or duplicate data as follows:

 Inside process_file(), we clean the unnecessary index columns (we are actually cleaning an empty column named "Unnamed: 0" that was in one Excel file).
 And, by using dropna(subset=[text_col]), we delete rows in the text column that are NaN or None.